Xijun95/CS496-DL-Seminar/README.md

 *python train.py*

-you will get the model trained and tested, saving out the result figure and a log.txt file with all the important information written in.
+you will get the model trained and tested, saving out the result figure of the stock you choose and a log.txt file with all the important information written in.